session-replay-tools/mysql-sgt-replay-module/README.md

       server, do the necessary modifications and send these packets to the target port '3306' on '10.110.12.17'(the target MySQL), and connect 10.110.12.18 for asking intercept to pass response packets to it.

+## Note
+1. Only the complete sesssion could be replayed
+2. Currently, it does not support MySQL 8.0 yet.

 ## Release History
 + 2017.03  v1.0    mysql-sgt-replay-module released